fmcgeough/ex_sleeplock/README.md

 - dynamic supervision of the locks themselves
 - telemetry event generation
 - creation of locks at startup from config file
+- function to get the current state of a lock (number processes running and waiting)

 Thanks to _Isaac Whitfield_ who created the Erlang sleeplocks library.